 International money orders or wire transfers

 For international contractors, money orders or wire transfers can be used to send payments across borders.
-Be aware of potential fees and exchange rate fluctuations associated with these methods.
+Be aware of potential fees and exchange rate fluctuations associated with these methods as it can significantly impact contractor take-home pay, especially for smaller payments.
 Wire transfers are generally secure but can take several days to process.
+For US companies paying multiple contractors across Asian markets, these per-transfer fees can quickly add up to thousands of dollars annually.

 PayPal